core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     Echo is NoCacheKey but not Unsafe or Critical, so it needs to end with 11100 in binary representation;
     Request-Tag has no properties so it needs to end with 00 and not with 11100).

-    Request-Tag are picked to not waste the precious space of less-than-one-byte options, but such that its offset from the Block1 option it regularly occurs with can still be expressed in an 1-byte offset (27 + (13 + 255) > 292).
+    Request-Tag was picked to not waste the precious space of less-than-one-byte options, but such that its offset from the Block1 option it regularly occurs with can still be expressed in an 1-byte offset (27 + (13 + 255) > 292).

     Echo was picked to be the shortest it can be in an empty message as a NoCacheKey option